 The Town of Erin Official Plan highlights a community based process for completing a Servicing and Settlement Master Plant (SSMP) to address servicing, planning and environmental issues within the Town.
 B.M Ross was retained to develop the initial SSMP report.
 The first phase of this SSMP report, the Data Collection and Review Phase highlighted the information regarding community design, form and function, community planning, the environment and existing infrastructure.
 The information gathered was used to derive and identify the Problem/ Opportunity Statement for the SSMP.
 It was found from this information that the Town of Erin lacked a long term, comprehensive strategy for the provision of water and wastewater servicing in Erin Village and Hillsburgh.
-It was found that wastewater is treated by private on site wastewater treatment systems and there are limited facilities in the area accepting septage from private systems for treatment.
+It was found that wastewater is treated by private on-site wastewater treatment.
 Erin Village and Hillsburgh have been identified as areas of modest growth however the existing infrastructure is inadequate to meet future demands.
 There is limited stormwater management infrastructure as well as limited water servicing, which gives rise to the need to assess existing conditions and address the need for future development.